iptracej-education/vybe-template/README.md

 - **.NET**: ASP.NET Core, Blazor
 - **Any custom template** you create!

-I would suggest to take a look at our sample directory and CLAUDE.md.
-You just need to update CLAUDE.md so Claude Code will pick up your requirements.
+I would suggest to take a look at our examples and CLAUDE.md.
+Modify CLAUDE.md directly and put it into your project directory!

 At the same time, the detection logic in `generate-claude.py` can be easily extended to add smart support for additional languages and frameworks.
 Pull requests welcome!